November Mental Health Tip: Rediscover What Feeds Your Light: Tip for Seasonal Wellness

 Disclaimer: The information provided is for informational purposes only and should not be considered a substitute for professional advice.
 If you are struggling, seeking help from a licensed mental health professional who can offer personalized guidance and support is important.

-Consider clicking here for additional resources and mental health-related information or the link below.
+Consider clicking here for additional resources and mental health-related information.

 Comments